 Let me know if you think of any ways to up the nutrition of these baked birthday donuts.

-Try My Other Healthier Baked Donut Recipes
+Other Healthy Baked Donut Recipes

 Also have a detailed round up article here about all my donut recipes and a bit more information on why baked is better than fried.